 Not less than 5 percent of the seating and standing space provided at fixed, built-in, and movable dining surfaces shall be accessible.
-Where dining surfaces for the consumption of food or drink are provided, at least 5 percent, but not less than one of the fixed or built-in dining surfaces for the seating and standing spaces shall be accessible and at least 5 percent, but not less than one of the moveable dining surfaces for the seating and standing spaces shall be accessible.
+Where dining surfaces for the consumption of food or drink are provided, at least 5 percent, but not less than one of the fixed or built-in dining surfaces for the seating and standing spaces shall be accessible and at least 5 percent, but not less than one of the moveable dining surfaces for the seating and standing spaces for the seating and standing surfaces for the seating spaces shall be accessible.